Motivate Servers to Increase Sales

 - Create a professional atmosphere.
-Employees won’t act like professionals if they’re treated like slugs.
+Employees will act like professionals when they’re treated as professionals.
 Empower your salespeople to handle customer service issues and other responsibilities.
-Make them a part of your marketing and menu decisions whenever possible.
+Make them a part of your restaurant marketing and menu decisions whenever possible.
 Create mentoring programs where your top performers are rewarded for encouraging and coaching weaker performers while on the floor.

 - Encourage prospecting.
 In most restaurants, it isn’t the server’s job to bring in new customers, but it doesn’t have to be that way.
 Give all your servers restaurant “business cards” good for a free appetizer or dessert.
 Each server signs his or her name on the back of the card and gets $1 for each card that’s redeemed.
 Not only will this increase sales and traffic, it will encourage your staff to become part of the overall sales process — from prospecting to closing the deal!

 The Service & Sales Excellence Waitstaff Training Series is based on Service That Sells!, a restaurant training philosophy developed by restaurant owners for restaurant owners.
 Click here to learn more.